brandiw/sign-up-form-solution-reactstrap/README.md

 Students should be familiar with:

 -   React and React components
+-   File tree and component structure
 -   State and props
 -   The component life-cycle methods
 -   Working with an API

 ## Instructions

-1. Use `create-react-app` to create a new project
-2. Install `reactstrap` following the instructions [here](https://github.com/reactstrap/reactstrap).
+1. Clone this repo
+2.  `npm i`
+3.  `npm start`
+4. Complete requirements!

-1. Make a pull request to submit your work.
+5. Make a pull request to submit your work.

 ## Requirements